 6) Be careful in Winter

 While Olive Trees are very hardy (and almost indestructible) Olive Trees need to be ready for life in the British climate.
 Planting in spring will give your olive tree plenty of time to establish before next winter.
-Though it may be a good idea to bring the tree inside during prolonged cold spells.
+Though, it may be a good idea for smaller olive trees to bring them inside during prolonged cold spells.
 An unheated greenhouse or light porch is ideal!
 Just remember to re-acclimatise the plant to outdoor conditions again in spring.
-Alternatively, if left outside, we recommend that you wrap extra bubble insulation around the pot.
 Breathable fleece can also be used to protect the canopy.
 However, Olive Trees should still cope well in the cold.

 7) Keep the soil moist

 Although drought tolerant, the restriction of roots growing in a pot means olive trees must be watered regularly.
 You should also not allow the compost to dry out.
 A fortnightly feed with liquid seaweed extract will help keep your olive tree healthy.
 An annual springtime top-dressing with a slow release fertiliser will also help with this.
 Keep the compost surface weed-free to cut out competition for water and nutrients.